Energy Efficiency Grant Schemes

 Cold Weather Priority Initiative:

-The UK and Ireland Fuel Distributors Association has launched a Cold Weather Priority (CWP) Initiative for the off-grid sector this October.
+The Federation of Petroleum Suppliers (FPS) is launching a Cold Weather Priority (CWP) Initiative for the off-grid sector this October.
 This initiative has been developed to identify those most at risk, and ensure delivery to these customers can be prioritised during periods of extreme cold, or fuel shortages.
 Check if your local supplier is involved visit https://ukifda.org/cold-weather-priority-initiative or contact your nearest distributor – https://ukifda.org/find-a-distributor.

 Water Hardship Fund